juji-io/docs/docs/design.md

 <p align="center"><img src="/img/example-topic-1.png" alt="add a
 topic buttons" width="650"/></p>

+In this case, the built-in dialog will automatically process a user's positive or negative responses and enable you use the auto-detected expressions to direct the user to different paths.
+In other words, you don't need to worry about how to define triggers to catch highly diverse users' positive or negative expressions.

 In contrast, if the request label is `What's your favorite fruit`, the retrieved mini conversation would be `Ask a user about his/her favorite thing` (see below)